-As a way of increasing communication with potential
+As a way of increasing communication with potential contributors and

 and making the dictionary project central to an ongoing debate about

-the scope and definition of intellectual history, regular conferences are
+the scope and definition of intellectual history, regular conferences are planned.

-The first conference has been co-organized and funded by the Journal
+The first conference has been co-organized and funded by the Journal of the History of Ideas

 and took place at the Herzog August Bibliothek in Wolfenbuettel: